Device management

 Device does not appear

-- -Confirm MQTT is enabled on the device
+- -Confirm the device connection is enabled

-- -Re-copy username/password from Optimaatti
+- -Re-copy username and password from Optimaatti

 - -Confirm the device is online and has internet access